Kristine1975/resource_dasm/README.md

         When given a shap resource, render_sprite produces an STL file and an OBJ file for the 3D model, and an SVG file for the 2D top-down view.

-### icon_unarchiver

-icon_unarchiver unpacks the icons in an Icon Archiver (by Alessandro Levi Montalcini) archive to .icns.

 ### Game map generators